solarwinds/tinygo-lessons/README.md

 Sending data to an MQTT broker
 * Connect to wifi
 * Send MQTT message when pressing a button

+** Steps **
+* Open `lesson6/main.go` in an editor and change all instances of the string "unit1" to your first name.
+Save the file.
+* Flash the board, wait a couple seconds, and then connect to the UART interface: (`screen $NANO33_DEV_PATH 9600`).
+You should see the device get provisioned with an IP and also see the gateway address and netmask.
+* Press the button to send an MQTT message to the broker on the local network.

 **Running it - Linux**
 ```tinygo flash -target arduino-nano33 ./lesson5/main.go```